 Brenda has been living with a voice disorder since 2009.
 She is passionate about helping others that have been impacted by dysphonia and has been involved with the Sydney based World Voice Day committee since 2013.

 Brenda developed a voice disorder in her early 40’s as part of a neurological condition.
-Despite her limitations, she works full time and is passionate about raising awareness of the importance of voice in every aspect of life.
+Despite her limitations, she continues to work part time and is passionate about raising awareness of the importance of voice in every aspect of life.

 Greg Davis: Secretary & Public Officer

 Greg has worked in several management roles within the mutual financial institution (non-bank) sector for the past 35 years.
-With qualifications in business management and leadership.
+He has qualifications in business management and leadership.

-Greg has a teenage daughter and has had an interest in voice disorders since 2008.
-He is passionate about providing support for others impacted by dysphonia.
+Greg has had an interest in voice disorders since 2008, and is passionate about providing support for others impacted by dysphonia.

 Lyn White: Director